LeAnne M. Wistrom, Principal

 In 1920, following a lapse of four years and the end of World War I, the orchestra was reorganized under the direction of Henry Bethuel Vincent.
 As music director for one season, Vincent revised the orchestra under the sanction of the American Federation of Musicians so that professional and amateur musicians played together.

 Under the baton of John R. Metcalf, from 1931 to 1947, the orchestra reached a new level of support from the community.
 The Erie Philharmonic Society was created to sponsor the orchestra, and in 1947 all members of the orchestra were paid union scale wages.
 The orchestra also became a charter member of the American Symphony Orchestra League in 1942.

 Fritz Mahler (a nephew of Gustav Mahler) was appointed music director in 1947 and performed the orchestra’s first pops concert in 1948.
-In 1950, the Erie Philharmonic sponsored its first important commission, Peter Mennin’s “Concerto for Orchestra,” which has established itself in the orchestral repertoire.
+In 1950, the Erie Philharmonic sponsored its first important commission, Peter Mennin’s (Erie native) “Concerto for Orchestra,” which has established itself in the orchestral repertoire.
 The Erie Philharmonic Chorus began its great tradition in October of 1952, singing choruses from "La Traviata" under the direction of Fritz Mahler.